mdavids/rfc/content/draft-davids-forsalereg-07.md

 See (#contentlimits) for additional recommendations.

-If no TXT records at a leaf node contain a version tag, processors **MUST** consider the node name invalid and discard it.
+If no TXT records at a leaf node contain a valid version tag, processors **MUST** consider the node name invalid and discard it.

 ## Content tag type definitions {#tagdefs}

 <!-- TODO: see https://datatracker.ietf.org/doc/html/rfc6376#section-3.2 and https://datatracker.ietf.org/doc/html/rfc6376#section-3.6
 and https://datatracker.ietf.org/doc/html/rfc7489#section-6.1 -->

-The following content tags are introduced as the initial valid content tags:
+The following content tags are defined as valid content tags:

 <!-- author tip: there are two spaces behind the content tag, to enforce a new line -->
 ### fcod=